 (Laughter)

 AG: Now this is his next idea.
-He told the to do this, to try putting it out onto the other location. working either.
+He the experimenter to do this, to try putting it onto the other location.
+Not working either.

-Boy: Oh, because the light goes only here, not here.
+Boy: Oh, because light goes only to here, not here.
 Oh, the bottom of this box has electricity here, but this doesn’t have electricity.

-Boy: It’s lighting up.
+Boy: It’s up.
 So when you put four.
-So put four on this one to make it light up and two on one to make it light up.
+So you put four on this one make it light up and two on this one to make it light up.

-Now that is a particularly — that is a particularly and articulate little boy, but what Cristine discovered is this actually quite typical.
-If you look at the way children play, you ask them to explain something, what they really do is a series of experiments.
-This is actually pretty typical four year-olds.
+Now that is a particularly — that is a particularly adorable and little boy, but what Cristine discovered is this is actually quite typical.
+If look at the way children play, when you ask to explain something, what they really do is do series of experiments.
+This is actually pretty typical of year-olds.

 footnote

 Well, what’s it like to be this kind of creature?
-What’s like to be one of these brilliant butterflies who can test five hypotheses in minutes?
-Well, if you go back to those psychologists and philosophers, lot of them have said that babies and young children were conscious if they were conscious at all.
-And I think the opposite is true.
-I think babies and children are actually more conscious we are as adults.
-Now here’s what we know about how adult consciousness works.
-And adults’ attention and look kind of like a spotlight.
-So what happens for is we decide that something’s relevant or important, we pay attention to it.
-Our consciousness of that thing that we’re attending becomes extremely bright and vivid, and everything else sort of goes dark.
-And we even something about the way the brain does this.
+What’s it like to one of these brilliant butterflies who can test five in two minutes?
+Well, if you go back to those psychologists and philosophers, a lot them have said that babies and young children were conscious if they were conscious at all.
+And I just the opposite is true.
+I think babies and children are actually more conscious than we are adults.
+Now here’s what we know about how adult works.
+And adults’ attention and consciousness look kind of like spotlight.
+So what happens for adults is we decide that something’s relevant important, we should pay attention to it.
+Our consciousness of thing that we’re attending to becomes extremely bright and vivid, and everything else of goes dark.
+And we even know something about the way the brain does this.

-So what happens when we attention is that the prefrontal cortex, the sort of executive part of our brains, sends a that makes a little part of our brain much more flexible, more plastic, better at learning, and down activity in all the rest of our brains.
-So we have a very focused, purpose-driven kind attention.
-If we look at babies and young children, we see something very different.
-I babies and young children seem to have more of a lantern consciousness than a spotlight of consciousness.
-So babies and young children are very at narrowing down to just one thing.
-But they’re very good taking in lots of information from lots of different sources once.
-And if you actually look in their brains, see that they’re flooded with these neurotransmitters that are really good inducing learning and plasticity, and the inhibitory parts haven’t come on yet.
-So when we say babies and young children are bad at paying attention, what we mean is that they’re bad at not paying attention.
-So they’re at getting rid of all the interesting things that could tell something and just looking at the thing that’s important.
-That’s the kind attention, the kind of consciousness, that we might expect from those butterflies who designed to learn.
+So what when we pay attention is that the prefrontal cortex, the sort executive part of our brains, sends a signal that makes a little part of our brain much flexible, more plastic, better at learning, and shuts down activity in the rest of our brains.
+So we have a very focused, purpose-driven kind of attention.
+If we at babies and young children, we see something very different.
+I think babies and young children seem to more of a lantern of consciousness than a spotlight of consciousness.
+So babies young children are very bad at narrowing down to just one thing. they’re very good at taking in lots of information from of different sources at once.
+And if you actually in their brains, you see that they’re flooded with these that are really good at inducing learning and plasticity, and the parts haven’t come on yet.
+So when we say that and young children are bad at paying attention, what really mean is that they’re bad at not paying attention.
+So they’re bad getting rid of all the interesting things that could tell them something just looking at the thing that’s important.
+That’s the kind attention, the kind of consciousness, that we might expect from those butterflies who are to learn.

-Well if we want to think about a of getting a taste of that kind of baby as adults, I think the best thing is think about cases where we’re put a new situation that we’ve never been in before — when we fall in with someone new, or when we’re in a new city for the first time. what happens then is not that our consciousness contracts, expands, so that those three days in Paris seem to be full of consciousness and experience than all the months of being a walking, talking, meeting-attending zombie back home.
-And by the way, that coffee, that wonderful coffee you’ve been downstairs, actually mimics the effect of those baby neurotransmitters.
-So what’s like to be a baby?
-It’s like being in love in Paris for the first time you’ve had three double-espressos.
-(Laughter) That’s a fantastic way be, but it does tend to leave you waking up crying three o’clock in the morning.
+Well if we want to think about a of getting a taste of that kind of baby consciousness as adults, I think the best thing think about cases where we’re put in a new situation that we’ve never in before — when we fall in love with someone new, or we’re in a new city for the first time.
+And what happens then is that our consciousness contracts, it expands, so that those three days in Paris seem be more full of consciousness and experience than all months of being a walking, talking, faculty meeting-attending zombie home.
+And by the way, that coffee, that wonderful coffee you’ve been drinking downstairs, actually mimics the effect those baby neurotransmitters.
+So what’s it like to be a baby?
+It’s like being in love in for the first time after you’ve had three double-espressos.
+(Laughter) That’s a way to be, but it does tend to leave waking up crying at three o’clock in the morning.

 (Laughter)

-Now it’s good to be grownup.
-I don’t want to say too much about how wonderful babies are.
-It’s to be a grownup.
+Now it’s good to be a grownup.
+I don’t want say too much about how wonderful babies are.
+It’s good be a grownup.
 We can do things like tie our shoelaces cross the street by ourselves.
-And it makes sense that we put lot of effort into making babies think like adults do.
-But if what we is to be like those butterflies, to have open-mindedness, open learning, imagination, creativity, innovation, maybe at least some the time we should be getting the adults to thinking more like children.
+And it makes sense that we put a lot of effort into babies think like adults do.
+But if what we want is to be like butterflies, to have open-mindedness, open learning, imagination, creativity, innovation, maybe at least some of time we should be getting the adults to start thinking more children.

 (Applause)